siddanth-6365/Threads-app-backend-graphql/README.md

 # Threads App Backend API Clone using GraphQL

-This project is a backend API clone of the Threads app by Facebook, leveraging the power of GraphQL.
-It's built with a robust tech stack, including NodeJS, ExpressJS, Prisma ORM, and PostgreSQL with Docker Compose.
+- A robust backend API clone of the Threads app by Facebook, built with GraphQL and a modern tech stack.
+- Seamlessly handles user authentication, thread creation, media management, and interactions.
+- Designed with a focus on scalability, maintainability, and developer experience.

 ## Documentation

 For detailed information on the API endpoints, authentication, and more, please refer to our [Documentation](https://siddanth-reddy.notion.site/Thread-s-app-backend-clone-graphql-abd8ab2f40054fdfa8c79e9b90cb8e77?pvs=74).
+## Key Features

+- **Authentication:**
+   - Secure user signup and signin functionality.
+   - Role-based authorization for protected routes.
+- **GraphQL API:**
+   - Flexible and efficient data fetching with GraphQL.
+   - Models for users, threads, comments, media, and likes.
+   - Core CRUD operations for managing content.

 ## Tech Stack